 - find out the plane associated with a control.

 Changing plane in an element

 Changing plane in an element can be performed at any time.
-A button is often used to change plane.
+A Button control is often used to change planes.

 // Switch to plane 4 for adding orders